 Course delivery is hybrid.
 Around 2/3 of the lectures will be in-person with about 1/3 pre-recorded and available on the class Brightspace on the day of the lecture.
-Inclass test on 5 Dec will be in person.
 Students are expected to attend in-person lectures as these will not be recorded for subsequent viewing.
 Students connecting to online resources from outside Canada are responsible for ensuring awareness and compliance with any applicable laws in the country from which they are connecting.